2.2 Written Knowledge Versus Performance Skill

 Key Takeaways

-• The performance exam checks whether the candidate can perform or describe required steps under observation.
+• The performance exam checks whether the candidate can correctly perform six methods and verbally describe C172/C172M sampling under examiner observation.

-• A complete study plan pairs recall, explanation, hands-on procedure, and result recording.
+• A complete plan pairs recall, explanation, hands-on procedure, and result recording rather than treating written and performance prep as the same task.

 Two Different Checks of the Same Work